Want to know how to make a reading habit?

-Most people avoid reading books because they think that reading books has no connection with reality.
+Most people avoid reading books because they think reading books has no connection with reality.

 But if you pay attention, you will find that books contain highly actionable ideas.

-Non-fiction books are really helpful when it comes to learning real-world knowledge.
+Non-fiction books are beneficial when it comes to learning real-world knowledge.

 So stop having this mindset that says that books are theoretical.